michaeljsteel/NumBAT/docs/source/theory.rst

 Dependent and independent variables in the modal dispersion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In |NUMBAT|, the elastic mode problem is formulated in the *opposite sense* to the electromagnetic problem.
 In this case, the elastic wavenumber :math:`q` is the independent variable, and |NUMBAT| solves for the corresponding angular frequency eigenvalues :math:`\Omega_n(q)` and eigenmodes :math:`\vecu_n(x,y)`.
-With, the wavenumber as the independent variable, the eigenvalues :math:`q_n(\Omega)` *increase* with the mode index :math:`n`.
+With the wavenumber as the independent variable, the eigenvalues :math:`q_n(\Omega)` *increase* with the mode index :math:`n`.
 In such a formulation, there is no upper bound to the number of physical eigenstates, other than the numerical resolution of the FEM grid.
 In practice, above frequencies of :math:`\Omega/(2\pi)` of a few tens of GHz, the elastic losses become so large that the propagation is restricted to distances of only a few microns.

-It is thus straightforward to generate dispersion relations :math:`\Omega_n(q)` on an equal-spaced frequency grid.
-If you require the wavenumber on an equal-spaced grid, you will need to interpolate the :math:`\Omega_n(q)` functions.
+It is thus straightforward to generate dispersion relations :math:`\Omega_n(q)` on an equal-spaced wavenumber grid.
+If you require the frequency on an equal-spaced grid, you will need to interpolate the :math:`\Omega_n(q)` functions.